 NFL Sunday Night Football odds for this week

 Each game on the NFL docket brings in tons of betting volume.
 You’ll see a lot of movement on the odds board as a result.
 You can find the latest numbers from the top sportsbooks right here via our live odds feed.
-These are the real-time numbers from the best sportsbooks in the industry, so bookmark and check back often for the latest lines on SNF.
+These are the real-time numbers from the best sportsbooks in New York, so bookmark and check back often for the latest lines on SNF.

 How to bet on Sunday Night Football in NY

-Legal sports betting is available in New York, and there are also a slew of online and mobile betting options to explore in New Jersey and Pennsylvania.
-You don’t have to live in one of the states to use those platforms, so NY residents can easily take part.
+Legal sports betting is available in New York, and there are a number of online and mobile betting options to explore.
+You can get set up to play in just a couple of minutes.
 To begin, here’s what you’ll need to do:

 - Check out our recommended sportsbooks and click the links to access their sites and sign up.
-You’ll be eligible for bonus offers and promotions by doing so.
+You’ll be eligible for bonus offers by using our links or NY sportsbook promo codes.